millerdev/WorQ/readme.txt

 - Fix TODO items in worq.pool.process
     - Add support for heartbeat/keepalive
-      Atomically set result timeout when task processing begins
-        - Refactor/simplify broker to manage a single queue (for BRPOPLPUSH)
+      Atomically set result timeout when task processing begins x       - Refactor/simplify broker to manage a single queue (for BRPOPLPUSH)
         - Combine queue and result store (they need to interact) can always make a hybrid (ex: Redis/Postgres) backend if needed